Email WV Code

 (4) Alternative preparation programs in this state leading to certification, including programs established pursuant to the provisions of §18A-3-1a, §18A-3-1b, §18A-3-1c, §18A-3-1d, §18A-3-1e, §18A-3-1f, §18A-3-1g, §18A-3-1h, and §18A-3-1i of this code and programs which are in effect on the effective date of this section; and

 (5) Continuing professional education, professional development, and in-service training programs for professional educators employed in the public schools in the state.
+Beginning with school year 2024-2025, and every five years after, the State Board of Education shall perform periodic reviews of professional development for teachers and education staff to ensure the following:

 (b) The state board shall adopt standards for the education of professional educators in the state and for awarding certificates valid in the public schools of this state.
 The standards include, but are not limited to, the following:

-(1) A provision for the study of the history and philosophical foundations of Western Civilization and the writings of the founders of the United States of America;
+(1) A provision for the study of the history and philosophical foundations of western civilization and the writings of the founders of the United States of America;

 (2) A provision for the study of multicultural education.
-As used in this section, multicultural education means the study of the pluralistic nature of American society including its values, institutions, organizations, groups, status positions, and social roles;
+As used in this section, multicultural education means the study of the pluralistic nature of American society, including its values, institutions, organizations, groups, status positions, and social roles;

 (3) A provision for the study of classroom management techniques, including methods of effective management of disruptive behavior including addressing societal factors and their impact on student behavior; and